peterzimon/docs-api/ghost-cli/install.md

 This command includes the necessary mysql, nginx and systemd configuration to get your publication online, and provides a series of setup questions to configure your new publication.
 The end result is a fully installed and configured instance ✨

-> If you're not ready for production yet? `ghost install local` installs ghost in development mode using sqlite3 and a local process manager.
+> Not ready for production yet? `ghost install local` installs ghost in development mode using sqlite3 and a local process manager.
 Read more about [local installs](/install/local/).

 ## How it works